shuneeus/quantitative_text_analysis/README.md

 This readme file contains a brief description of an analysis I performed of Twitter data from Chilean deputies during the year 2018.
 The full version of this analysis was published in a chapter of quantitative text analysis in the book [R for Political Data Science](https://www.taylorfrancis.com/chapters/quantitative-analysis-political-texts-sebasti%C3%A1n-huneeus/e/10.1201/9781003010623-13).

-I downloaded all the Tweets and then carried a series of descriptive analysis and topic models.

 ## Part 1: Hashtag analysis